rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 ## Doxygen

-The [doxygen tool](http://www.doxygen.nl/manual/index.html) is used to generate html pages from the C++ comments in the source code.
+The [doxygen tool](http://www.doxygen.nl/manual/index.html) is used to generate HTML pages from the C++ comments in the source code.
 Doxygen recognizes and parses block comments and performs specialized output formatting when it encounters [doxgen commands](http://www.doxygen.nl/manual/commands.html).

 There are almost 200 commands (also called tags in this document) that doxygen recognizes in comment blocks.